daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   $ adduser admin
   $ adduser student
   ```

+  :bulb: To avoid having to add users and admin individually, view the section [GitHub Authentication](#github-authentication) to determine whether it is right for your server.

 The instance is now launched and hosted on a client.
 Continue reading the “Anaconda” section to download the distribution onto the newly created instance.